NerdParker/Song-Popularity/README.md

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/LDA%202%20pydavis.PNG)

+I used train/test to split the data and Logistic Regression to apply the topics from this model to test its ability to assign a topic to unseen future data.
+The result was 67.3% accuracy in topic labeling.

 To cluster the topics the dimensions are reduced using Uniform Manifold Approximation and Projection for Dimension Reduction or UMAP.
 Words are embedded in two dimensions and a TF-IDF matrix is plotted below:

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/UMAP%20BB%20Song%20Topics.PNG)